Public health and the built environment

 Green Infrastructure Guide to Downtown Colorado is a resource that was developed through a partnership between CDPHE and CDOT.
 This guide introduces and identifies green infrastructure best management practices for downtown streets.
 It is an expansion of the Colorado Downtown Streets publication and considers stormwater management and the benefits of adding vegetation on downtown streets.

-The following links lead to external national resources that frame and guide CDPHE’s built environment work:
+- National resources: National resources lead to external national resources that frame and guide CDPHE’s built environment work.

-Data can help tell the story about how the built environment impacts health and equity and can support data-driven decision making.
-The data resources in the link below can help identify communities and priority populations experiencing the greatest health inequities across Colorado and to allocate resources to these areas/groups to identify and implement the evidence-informed strategies best suited to address their needs.
+- Data: Data can help tell the story about how the built environment impacts health and equity and can support data-driven decision making.
+The data sources below can help identify communities and priority populations experiencing the greatest health inequities across Colorado and to allocate resources to these areas/groups to identify and implement the evidence-informed strategies best suited to address their needs.

 - Funding: This section lists recurring funding opportunities specific to built environment efforts by topic area: transportation; parks, trees, and community spaces; affordable housing; safe and decent housing; and access to healthy food.
 View the funding opportunities below to learn more.